 The iPhone 12 and iPhone 13 are close siblings; few differences justify an upgrade from one to the other.
 That said, both remain capable smartphones in 2026 and both run iOS 26, meaning they continue to receive Apple's latest features and security patches.

-Choose the iPhone 13 if you care about video quality (Cinematic mode, 4K/60 FPS), frequently play graphics-intensive games, or want the extra headroom of 512 GB storage.
+Choose the iPhone 13 if you care about video quality (Cinematic mode, 4K/60 fps), frequently play graphics-intensive games, or want the extra headroom of 512 GB storage.

 One practical note for 2026 buyers: both the iPhone 12 and 13 use Apple's Lightning connector, while iPhone 15 and later switched to USB-C. If you rely on USB-C accessories, factor that into your decision.